 I witnessed the slight argument when the Buddhists softly insisted that they proceed with what they came to do.
-Eventually, Karen agreed to let them release the turtles but not the parakeets.
+Eventually, Beth agreed to let them release the turtles but not the parakeets.
 Maybe the turtles could survive, but the small parakeets would be killed by predators, she said.
 I offered to take the birds as pets, but the Buddhists declined my offer and admitted that they would probably go somewhere else to release them.

 Beth told me it was sad because the birds would be a sacrifice to the wild.
 I wondered if that was the idea, but my sadness was interrupted by Beth telling me the story of the giant goldfish that the Buddhists set free last year.